 Watch our Global Head of Crypto and Fintech, Jason Tucker-Feltham attempt to explain the UK’s proposed crypto regime, in 90 seconds or less.

 There were two major developments in EU crypto regulation in 2022.
 The first was an extension of the European Transfer of Funds Regulation to include crypto assets, meaning the sender and beneficiary of all applicable or centralized crypto transactions will need to be identified.

 While those in the crypto community that relished the anonymity of decentralized transactions are likely to be unhappy with the development, others see it as a sign that regulation is finally catching up with the industry and bringing some much-needed clarity for crypto asset service providers.

 Updates to the TRF regulation are expected to come into effect as part of a greater package of updates to AMLD5 in 2023.
-TRF updates are also expected to be aligned to the second major development in the EU crypto space, the Markets in Crytpo-Assets (MiCA) regulation, which is expected to be in force by 2024.
+TRF updates are also expected to be aligned to the second major development in the EU crypto space, the Markets in Crytpo-Assets (MiCA) regulation, which was given the green light by the European Parliament in April 2023, and is expected to be in force by 2024.